phax/as2-lib/README.md

 #News and noteworthy

+  * 2016-xx-yy Version 2.2.7
+    * Added per partnership attribute `rfc3851_micalgs` to determine to use RFC 3851 MIC algorithm names instead of the default RFC 5751 MIC algorithm names (issue #18)
+    * Fixed problem with special character escaping in MDN context (issue #19)
   * 2016-03-02 Version 2.2.6
     * Added support for dumping HTTP requests when using `as2-servlet`
   * 2015-12-01 Version 2.2.5